 Since R1 + R2 is always 10,000 this gets even simpler.
 If you want to attenuate the signal to, say, 17% of its original value, use a 1700 ohm resistor for R2, then R1 will be the difference between that and 10,000.

 This is all there is to designing a passive attenuator — at least, to selecting the resistors for each volume position.
 Their ratio determines the attenuation, and their sum is always 10,000.
+You can get fancy and include the actual impedances for the source output and destination input, but it won’t change things much.

 2c.
 Wrap Up